clD11/go-whispers/README.md

 ## AWS SNS and SQS <a name="messaging"/>
 * Decided on SNS and SQS over Kafka as its simpler to get up and running
-* For testing will use dockerised [elasticmq](https://github.com/softwaremill/elasticmq) to mock out SNS (trying to avoid overhead of [localstack](https://github.com/localstack/localstack) and keep things fast)
+* For testing will use dockerised [elasticmq](https://github.com/softwaremill/elasticmq)

 _Whisper initial ideas_
 ![whispers-design](whispers-design.jpg)